ShubhamOulkar/webvc/README.md

 5. Host server on [railway](https://railway.app/)

 ### Key Features:
-1. Video Calling: The application allows users to initiate video calls with other participants in real time.
+1. **Video Calling:** The application allows users to initiate video calls with other participants in real time.
 It leverages the Agora RTC SDK to establish reliable and high-quality video communication.

-2. User Signup: Users can create new accounts by registering their credentials, including username, email address, and password.
+2. **User Signup:** Users can create new accounts by registering their credentials, including username, email address, and password.
 The signup process ensures password matching functionality to validate accurate password input.

-3. Forget Password Capability: If users forget their passwords, they can utilize the "Forget Password" feature to initiate a password reset process.
+3. **Forget Password Capability:** If users forget their passwords, they can utilize the "Forget Password" feature to initiate a password reset process.
 This typically involves sending a password reset link or verification code to the user's registered email address.

-4. Mic Mute/Unmute: During a video call, participants can easily control their microphone's audio input by toggling the mic mute/unmute functionality.
+4. **Mic Mute/Unmute:** During a video call, participants can easily control their microphone's audio input by toggling the mic mute/unmute functionality.
 This allows users to silence or enable their audio as desired.

-5. Camera Mute/Unmute: Participants can control their camera's video feed during a video call.
+5. **Camera Mute/Unmute:** Participants can control their camera's video feed during a video call.
 By using the camera mute/unmute functionality, users can turn off or resume their video streaming according to their preferences.

-6. End Call Functionality: Users have the ability to terminate ongoing video calls using the end call feature.
+6. **End Call Functionality:** Users have the ability to terminate ongoing video calls using the end call feature.
 This action disconnects the call and returns participants to the application's main interface.

+### How to run application ?

+### How webRTC (agora) works ?